vyrnguyen/gitlet/README.md

 > - Real Git will complain if there are unstaged
 >   changes to a file that would be changed by a merge.
 You may do so as well if
 >   you want, but we will not test that case.

+# Deletion

+Simply remove the `.gitlet` folder from the directory that you initialized it in.